August 10, 2020

 ProTip: Check the Remember Me box before you login.

 If WordPress is installed in any sub-folder such as /wp/, the URL to your login page would be www.yourdomain.com/wp/wp-admin.

 If it’s on a sub-domain, it would be www.subdomain.yourdomain.com/wp-admin.

 There are additional ways to make logging into your WordPress site easier.
 Let’s take a look at the different ways below:

 Now, to enter the WordPress admin area, you’ll need to fill in your WordPress Username, or Email Address, and the Password that you’ve created during the installation process.

 ProTip: If you ticked the Send me installation instructions via email box when installing WordPress, you can find your login credentials in your email.

 Sometimes you may experience various issues while trying to login to your WordPress admin area.
 Here are the solutions to some common ones:

-You also can’t login to your WordPress admin dashboard when this error happens since it affects your whole website.
+You also can’t log in to your WordPress admin dashboard when this error happens since it affects your whole WordPress site.
 However, don’t panic if you are currently experiencing it.
 Your site just fails to retrieve and display information from the database due to bad traffic or a corrupted database.